Evangeline Lilly: Charity work

-Lilly works with non-profits such as the GO Campaign.
+Lilly has worked with various non-profit organizations such as the GO Campaign.
 In 2009, Lilly auctioned off custom lingerie in support of Task Brasil, "a non-profit organization dedicated to helping the lost street children of Brazil by providing them secure housing".
 In 2010, she auctioned off three lunches in Vancouver, Honolulu, and Los Angeles to help widows and orphans in Rwanda, a country she has made numerous trips to as part of her charity work.
 In 2012, Lilly auctioned off a Hawaiian hike to raise money for the Sierra Club.

 Writing

 On set of Lost in 2006, Lilly noted in an interview that she wanted to be a writer.
 On July 18, 2013, Lilly debuted her book series, titled The Squickerwonkers at San Diego Comic-Con centered around a young girl who joins a group of characters described as a "family" who are all "strange outcasts" and have "very particular vices".

 In 2014, Titan Books released the first title of The Squickerwonkers titled The Squickerwonkers: The Prequel (2014) with the foreword written by Peter Jackson.
-Three main titles titled The Squickerwonkers, Act 1: The Demise of Selma the Spoiled (2018), The Squickerwonkers, Act 2: The Demise of Lorna the Lazy (2018) and The Squickerwonkers, Act 3: The Demise of Andy the Arrogant (2019) were self-published by Quiet Cocoon Productions with Rodrigo Bastos Didier taking over as illustrator.
-Lilly has stated that her literary inspirations are Roald Dahl and Edward Gorey.
+Three main titles were self-published by Quiet Cocoon Productions with Rodrigo Bastos Didier taking over as illustrator.
+The books are: